Nitzanim: Five Integrated Programs of Jewish Learning for Kids & Families

 America comes to us with BA in Native American Studies from UC Berkeley, and an MSc in Holistic Science from Schumacher college and an MA in Counseling Psychology from CIIS.

-And you.
-We look forward to the volunteership of parents and congregants to help make our programs lively and varied.
 If you would like to volunteer your time and skills, email us!